logicalclocks/machine-learning-api/docs/index.md

 ## Getting Started On Hopsworks

-Instantiate a connection and get the project model registry handle
+Instantiate a connection and get the project model registry handler
 ```python
 import hsml